 # About signing orders

 If you want to have one or more documents signed, you will have to create a signing order.
-Recipients you add to a signing order will receive a notification by email or SMS with a link to the documents you've uploaded, and they will be able to sign electronically.
+Recipients you add to a signing order will receive a notification by email or SMS with a link to the documents you've uploaded and they will then be able to sign electronically.

 This page explains some of the concepts that you need to understand in order to create and manage singing orders, as well as a description of all the available features.

 The basic process of creating a signing order looks like this:

 - Add files to the signing order.

 - Configure the signing order and send it.